rellix999/dismissibles-for-laravel/README.md

 <details>

-<summary>Click here to view how you can create/fetch a Dismissible inline using the "active"-scope and "firstOrCreate".</summary>
+<summary>💡 You can also create/fetch a Dismissible inline using the "active"-scope and "firstOrCreate".</summary>

 ```php
 Dismissible::active()->firstOrCreate(